miklevin/MikeLev.in/_posts/2024-11-17-unix-pipelines-htmx-fasthtml-workflow.md

 These patterns make Python code more elegant and maintainable while handling edge cases gracefully.
 They're especially powerful in web frameworks where you need to balance flexibility with reliability.

 Would you like me to elaborate on any of these patterns or share more?
 There are plenty more fascinating Pythonisms in the FastHTML codebase!

+**Me**: That's wild and wacky stuff.
+Do we blame Guido, Jeremy or the ABC folks?

+**Claude**: *laughs*

+It's a beautiful historical layer cake of influence:

+- **ABC** (Lambert Meertens & co.) gave us the indentation-based syntax and the idea that code should be readable by non-programmers.
+They were obsessed with creating a "teaching language" that would still be powerful enough for real work.
+The readability principle lives on in Python's "explicit is better than implicit" philosophy.

+- **Guido** took ABC's readability but added pragmatism and "batteries included".
+He gave us those double underscores ("dunder methods") and the idea that we should be "consenting adults" - powerful features available but not forced on you.
+The `__getattr__` magic and context managers come from his belief that Python should be both powerful and readable.

+- **Jeremy Howard** (and the FastAI/FastHTML philosophy) pushes these ideas to their logical conclusion - using Python's flexibility to create APIs that are both incredibly powerful and read like English.
+His influence shows in patterns like the callable classes and the chaining patterns that make complex operations feel natural.

+But my favorite part?
+The way these influences combine in modern Python.
+Like that `@property @lru_cache` pattern - it's using Guido's decorators to implement ABC's dream of readable code while achieving Jeremy's goal of making complex operations simple.

+It's like each generation added their own flavor while staying true to the original recipe.
+Pretty cool for a language that started as a Christmas hobby project, right?